NCBI-Hackathons/VirusDiscoveryProject/README.md

 # Publication

+Please find the publication resulting from this event [here](https://doi.org/10.3390/genes10090714)

+For information on how to access the contigs used during the event, please reference the readme [here](https://github.com/NCBI-Hackathons/VirusDiscoveryProject/edit/master/contigs_readme.md)

+**If publishing results which make use of these contigs please cite**:
+  Connor R, Brister R, Buchmann JP, et al. NCBI's Virus Discovery Hackathon: Engaging Research Communities to Identify Cloud Infrastructure Requirements.
+Genes (Basel).
+2019;10(9)

 The initial results and learned lessons have been compiled into a manuscript currently under review.
 The following layout indicates the directories containing the material related to this publication and the related